SpecFlowOSS/SpecFlow/docs/Installation/Installation.md

 ### Visual Studio

 We recommend installing the SpecFlow Visual Studio extension (IDE Integration), as this is the most convenient way of working with SpecFlow.
-Find out how to install and use this extension [here](../Tools/visual-studio-installation.md).
+Find out how to install and use this extension [here](../visualstudio/visual-studio-installation.md).

+### Rider

+Rider has an official SpecFlow plugin, find out how to install and use it [here](../Rider/rider-installation.md).
 ### MonoDevelop/XamarinStudio/Visual Studio for Mac

 We don't maintain our own extension for MonoDevelop/XamarinStudio/Visual Studio for Mac.
 But our amazing community created on at <https://github.com/straighteight/SpecFlow-VS-Mac-Integration>.